Walksy/ShieldFixes/README.md

 This mod fixes the animation issue with shields where a player is shielding but sometimes doesn't show them blocking.
 This can be very annoying when PvPing as you don't know if the player is shielding or not.

 This mod also factors in the 5-tick delay from shields.
 This means it will not show the player is blocking until they actually are blocking.
+This can be disabled however, using /walksy5tickdelay if you find it annoying.

 ---